ABOUT THE PARK

 Probably the most familiar name associated with the famous row of trees is that of Senator Justin Smith Morrill of Vermont.
-Morrill was a republican and it was his Morill Act of 1862 that allowed Michigan Agricultural College (now Michigan State University) to become the nation’s pioneer Land Grant Institution.
+Morrill was a Republican and it was his Morrill Act of 1862 that allowed Michigan Agricultural College (now Michigan State University) to become the nation's pioneer Land Grant Institution.

 Finally, when the bonfire had burned to embers, the senator and his guests would retreat to his parlor for more discussion before either departing or going upstairs to bed.

 Learn more about our annual Log Cabin Day here.